HSAFoundation/CLOC/INSTALL.md

 Warning.
 These instructions are for CLOC 1.0 (March 2016 Update) .

 This set of instructions can be used to install a comprehensive HSA software stack and the Cloc utility for Ubuntu.
-In addition to Linux, you must have an HSA compatible system such as a Kaveri processor.
-There are four major steps to this process:
+In addition to Linux, you must have an HSA compatible system such as a Kaveri processor, a Carrizo processor, or a fiji card.
+There are four steps to this process:

 - [1.
 Prepare for Upgrade](#Prepare)
 - [2.
 Install Linux Kernel](#Boot)